Alvin and RosaLee Sarachek Predoctoral Honors Fellowship and Travel Awards in Molecular Biology

 These awards are intended to recognize exceptional achievement in scholastics and research.
 Students must show evidence of effective communication of research results through publications in leading journals and presentations at national and international meetings.
 The fellowship is intended for students with an outstanding record of research and may not be awarded every year.

-In order to be eligible, a student must have completed his or her preliminary exams and his or her dissertation research must rely significantly on one or more contemporary molecular biological techniques.
+In order to be eligible, a student must have completed preliminary exams, been admitted to candidacy and their research must rely significantly on one or more contemporary molecular biological techniques.

 Students may nominate themselves or nominations may be submitted by K-State faculty.

 Recipients will be selected by an inter-disciplinary committee of research faculty.
 Fellowship funds may be expended at the recipient’s discretion for his or her dissertation, future research, and travel, planning postdoctoral moves or other purposes.
 The fellowship is not intended to provide funds for current research, but is instead intended to assist with the recipient’s transition to the next stage of his or her career beyond the Ph.D.
 Travel award funds may only be used for travel as described in application.